• Recipes

 • Have extra stock/liquid standing by when adding.
 All flours absorb liquid amounts differently.
 Plus, the consistency you enjoy will depend on how much you add.
 The recipe calls for 1 ½ cups; you may need 2 ¼ cups.
 Just be ready with it on hand, ready to go before starting.

-Plated veloute sauce
+plated veloute sauce

 A good tip when it comes to making sauces, focus on controlling the heat.